You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 Do the same thing.

-And his take on these people is they can't believe how lucky they've gotten, so all of this is their is their own soul purging.
+And his take on these people is they can't believe how lucky they've gotten.

-This is how they they want to be known for who they are rather than the characters they play or the performances they want to be known for something other than an actor, actress, producer, or what have you.
+They want to be known for who they are rather than the characters they play or the performances they want to be known for something other than an actor, actress, producer, or what have you.

-And of course, all this is true unless they don't get the A table at the charity dinner, and then they stay home.
+And of course, all this is true unless they don't get the A table at the charity dinner and then they stay home.

-Gotta get the A table at the charity dinner where all the flashbulbs are.
+Got to get the A table at the charity dinner where all the flashbulbs are.

 And if that doesn't happen, then they stay home and they wallow in their misery that they don't matter and that they don't care and that they're not loved and all this sort of stuff.